Who Is Delta SkyMiles Good For?

 One-ways.
 Often if you’re low on points on a certain airline, or having trouble finding low-level redemptions in both directions on the flights you need, it makes sense to split your itinerary on two airlines, but there’s no point doing this with Delta.

-The award chart really confuses this point, because it shows you the number of miles needed for one direction of travel, so it looks like you can get a one-way in the U.S. for 12,500 miles.
+The award chart really confuses this point, because it shows you the number of miles needed for one direction of travel.
 But, that is the one-way redemption rate based on round-trip travel.
 If you want a simple one-way, they’ll charge you the number of miles required for a round-trip flight!

 The Good Stuff: Upgrades and Elite Status